Logius-standaarden/API-Design-Rules/DesignRules.md

 One of the key constraints of the REST architectural style is stateless communication between client and server.
 It means that every request from client to server must contain all of the information necessary to understand the request.
 The server cannot take advantage of any stored session context on the server as it didn’t memorize previous requests.
 Session state must therefore reside entirely on the client.

 To properly understand this constraint, it's important to make a distinction between two different kinds of state:
-* *Session state*: information about the interactions of an end user with a particular client application within the same user session, such as the last page being viewed, the login state or form data in a multi-step registration process.
+* *Session state*: information about the interactions of an end user with a particular client application within the same user session, such as the last page being viewed, the login state or form data in a multi-Step registration process.
 Session state must reside entirely on the client (e.g. in the user's browser).
 * *Resource state*: information that is permanently stored on the server beyond the scope of a single user session, such as the user's profile, a product purchase or information about a building.
 Resource state is persisted on the server and must be exchanged between client and server (in both directions) using  representations as part of the request or response payload.
 This is actually where the term *REpresentational State Transfer (REST)* originates from.

 <p class="note">It's a misconception that there should be no state at all.
 The stateless communication constraint should be seen from the server's point of view and states that the server should not be aware of any <em>session state</em>.</p>